GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 ./run_all_full.sh
 ```

-To obtain a graphical report, run ``plotting_full.py`` after successfully parsing all the files with all the tools in both **our version and the original version**.
-The results of the original version should be stored in the ``original_results'' folder.
-An example of the graphical report:
+We illustrate the evaluation results of the four statistic-based parsers in the following box plot.
+The blue boxes indicate the parsers with the original preprocessing function, while the yellow boxes show the results of parsers with the new preprocessing framework.
+The red lines show the medians and the green arrows indicate the means.

 ![image](./plots/comparison_full.png?raw=true)